 The modules below have been designed with resources that will equip potential coordinators of Raising the Bar with a foundation in the gospel, missionary work, current issues, standards as well as a better understanding of what it means to “build Zion.”
 While every resource included herein is not “perfect,” they are some of the best we have found and are based in the scriptures and inspired teachings of the Presidents of the Church.
-If you have any concerns or questions, please reach out to me (Hannah Stoddard, email@example.com).
-I would be more than happy to hear your concerns and input.
+If you have any concerns or questions, please contact us.
+We would be more than happy to hear your input.

 What is the vision behind “Raising the Bar”?

 L. Hannah Stoddard